Singapore Tourism Industry Competitions must abide by new covid rules | ExBulletin

 Singapore Tourism Industry Competitions must abide by new covid rules

-Checking into a hotel room in Singapore from Sunday can also mean agreeing to random staff checks to ensure only two guests are in the room at any one time.
-This is just one example of how the city-state tourism sector is competing to adapt to recent restrictions imposed on the local population to curb the spread of the coronavirus.
+(Bloomberg) – Checking into a hotel room in Singapore from Sunday could also mean agreeing to random staff checks to ensure only two guests are in the room at any one time.
+This is just one example of how the city-state tourism sector is competing to adapt to recent restrictions placed on the local population to curb the spread of the coronavirus.

-The stays may continue as planned, according to the country tourism board, but experiences on offer will be different from what customers were originally registered for.
+Stay stays can continue as planned, according to the tourism board in the country, but the experiences offered will be different from those for which clients were initially registered.

-Singapore Tourism Board announced that there will be changes across the industry as the country returnsconditions similar to blockage for four weeks from May 16 to June 13.
+The Tourism Board in Singapore announced that there will be changes across the industry as the country returns to conditions similar to the blockade for four weeks from May 16 to June 13.

 - Capacity in attractions and cruises will be reduced to 25%